Mother/Daughter Adventures at the Best Sedona Spa

 The setting sun was piercing and lit the upper third of the mountain range on fire.
 Whether or not one believes in the healing powers of the vortexes (or vortices, as I’ve recently learned), it was impossible not to feel inspired and restored there— the views were unparalleled.

-I enjoyed it so much that I went back each day at different times.
+I enjoyed it so much that I returned each day at different times.
 Once, I ventured out as early as 5am to catch sight of the hot air balloons that hovered over the distant mesa.

-I was on high alert, ready to walk into a herd (rather, a squadron) of wild javelinas as I had done with my sister on our first hike.
-Rodent, or pig?
+I was on high alert, ready to walk into a herd (aka squadron) of wild javelinas as I had done with my sister on our first hike.
+Rodent or pig?
 Neither, surprisingly.
 They are just strange 60-pound hairy mammals that roam the area.

-Despite that encounter, my sister and I went back the next day after my first spa treatment.
+Despite that encounter, my sister and I returned the next day.
 This time, our efforts were rewarded by finding a solo flutist upon a tall red rock.
 We were told he plays there often.
 However, we counted ourselves lucky to catch a performance.
 His ethereal music caught the wind and soared across the valley.
 It was mesmerizing.

-Another day, we hired a local guide, an Apache Native American, and headed out for a few hours to explore.
+Another day, we hired a local guide, an Apache Native American, and explored for a few hours.
 He was a proud man, a bit gruff, but very knowledgeable about the area.

 A Peek Inside The Best Spa In Sedona

-Sixteen casitas, some with hot tubs, as well as indoor and outdoor fireplaces, are offered at Mii Amo.
-There is a small juice bar, a café, a boutique, indoor/outdoor pools, and a gym.
-And of course, the highly-regarded spa treatment area.
+Sixteen casitas, some with hot tubs and indoor and outdoor fireplaces, are offered at Mii Amo.
+There’s a small juice bar, a café, a boutique, indoor/outdoor pools, and a gym.
+And, of course, the highly-regarded spa treatment area.
 The spa experience at Mii Amo is small and intimate.
 While the spa is only a short walk from Enchantment (its larger, family-friendly sibling), this Sedona spa feels a world away.

-The rooms were clean and modern but felt a touch dated and in need of a facelift.
+The rooms were clean and modern but felt dated and needed a facelift.
 Soon, a complete overhaul is expected to be revealed.
 Watch this space.

-Click here for my free Sedona Hot Sheet
+Click here for my Sedona Hot Sheet.
+It’s FREE

 Spa food reframed

 The food at the café exceeded our expectations.
-The inherent nature of ‘spa food’ for me has been synonymous with being tasteless.
+For me, the inherent nature of ‘spa food’ has been synonymous with being tasteless.
 I was proven wrong at Mii Amo.
-It was no surprise that the best spa in Sedona would also have the best spa food.
+Unsurprisingly, the best spa in Sedona would also have the best spa food.

 Spinach, mushroom, and tomato frittatas.
 Almond chickpea pancakes with lemon ricotta, berries, and prickly pear syrup.
 Welcome to breakfast!
 A hearty but healthy way to get my day started.
-While caffeine and alcohol might be against the rules for some spas, it was readily available for the spa-goers of Mii Amo.
+While caffeine and alcohol might be against the rules for some spas, they were readily available to the spa-goers of Mii Amo.
 I am not one of those people who can start my day without a kick of caffeine.
 Thank you, Mii Amo.

 At This Sedona Spa, Three’s a charm